bluescarni/mppp/doc/sphinx/real128.rst

 .. cpp:type:: __float128

-   A quadruple-precision floating-point type available in recent versions of the GCC and Clang compilers.
+   A quadruple-precision floating-point type available on GCC, Clang and the Intel compiler.
    This is the type wrapped by the :cpp:class:`~mppp::real128` class.

    .. seealso::